 Annual Community Rabies Vaccination Clinic

-The community rabies clinics have been operating for more than 30 years in Union County, vaccinating thousands of area animals.
-Each year, local veterinarians volunteer their time to offer low-cost rabies shots at community clinics located across Union County.
-The clinics are made possible by the partnership of local OSU veterinarians, Union County Humane Society staff and volunteers, and the Union County Health Department.
+The annual community rabies clinics have been operating for more than 35 years in Union County, vaccinating thousands of area animals.
+The goal is to make sure as many pet owners in our community as possible are able to protect their pet and family from rabies.
+Each year, local veterinarians, veterinary students and office staff from the OSU Large Animal Services clinic volunteer their time to offer the low-cost rabies shots at community clinics located across Union County.
+Administrative support for the clinics is provided by the staff and volunteers at the Union County Humane Society and the Union County Health Department.

 Rabies is a viral disease that affects the nervous system and is almost always fatal.
 It is transmitted to people when saliva from an infected animal gets into an open wound or mucous membrane by a bite or scratch.
 Treatment is effective only if the series of vaccine and immunoglobulin is administered shortly after the exposure, which is why Ohio law requires all animal bites be reported to the local health department within 24 hours.
 Health departments investigate the exposure situation, quarantine the animal or arrange to have the biting animal euthanized and sent to the Ohio Department of Health lab for testing.